G-Eazy & Megan Thee Stallion Dating Rumors Have Fans Totally Losing It

-A video of G-Eazy and Megan Thee Stallion kissing has been circulating online this morning and fans are totally freaking out.
+A video of G-Eazy and Megan Thee Stallion kissing has been circulating online this morning, and fans are totally freaking out.
 The entertainers have sparked dating rumors after the odd video was posted, which seems to have been deleted from every official account (but it’s popping up on random accounts thanks to present-day technology and fast-thinking cell phone users).
 The video was originally posted to G-Eazy’s Instagram story and appears to have been taken after the Super Bowl.

 The video showed both G-Eazy and Megan Thee Stallion lying down together while fully clothed.
 G-Eazy, whose real name is Gerald Earl Gillum, has a full-on makeout session with Megan’s face, open-mouth kissing her cheek several times.